 If you have questions or suggestions, use the email link listed on the introduction page.
-In addition, Providers may offer feedback about the policies to MVP via email.
+In addition, Providers may offer feedback about the policies to MVP via email by contacting your MVP Professional Provider Representative.
 MVP will consider that feedback in future policy development.